What are my three key steps to happy meals?

 My three key steps to happy meals that I recommend to all families are

-- At meals and snacks sit together and eat with your child/children.
-This means if one parent is home - that parent eats with the children, if both are home then the family eats together.
+At meals and snacks sit together and eat with your child/children.
+This means at least one adult sitting and sharing the same food as the child/children.

 Pressure is when a grown up tries to make a child eat more or less food and it always backfires!